-- 3.5.1 The Board Risk Oversight Committee shall have the following duties and responsibilities: - (a) Develops a formal enterprise risk management plan which contains the following elements: (a) common language or register of risks, (b) well-defined risk management goals, objectives and oversight, (c) uniform processes of assessing risks and developing strategies to manage prioritized risks, (d) designing and implementing risk management strategies, and (e) continuing assessments to improve risk strategies, processes and measures; - (b) Oversees the implementation of the enterprise risk management plan through a Management Risk Oversight Committee.
-The BROC conducts regular discussions on the Company's prioritized and residual risk exposures based on regular risk management reports and assesses how the concerned units or offices are addressing and managing these risks; - (c) Oversees the performance of the Chief Risk Officer who is the ultimate champion of Enterprise Risk Management (ERM) and who has adequate authority, stature, resources and support to fulfill his responsibilities. - Meet separately with the Chief Risk Officer to discuss any matters that the Committee or auditors believe should be discussed privately. - (d) Evaluates the risk management plan to ensure its continued relevance, comprehensiveness and effectiveness.
-The BROC revisits defined risk management strategies, looks for emerging or changing material exposures, and stays abreast of significant developments that seriously impact the likelihood of harm or loss; - (e) Advises the Board on its risk appetite levels and risk tolerance limits; - (f) Reviews at least annually the Company's risk appetite levels and risk tolerance limits based on changes and developments in the business, the regulatory framework, the external economic and business environment, and when major events occur that are considered to have major impacts on the Company; - May engage a consultant for a more independent assessment of the risk management infrastructure and review different units' best practice. - (g) Assesses the probability of each identified risk becoming a reality and estimates its possible significant financial impact and likelihood of occurrence.
-Priority areas of concern are those risks that are the most likely to occur and to impact the performance and stability of the Corporation and its stakeholders;
+- 3.5.1 The Risk Oversight Committee shall have the following duties and responsibilities: - 3.5.1.1 Develops a formal enterprise risk management plan which contains the following elements: (a) common language or register of risks, (b) well-defined risk management goals, objectives and oversight, (c) uniform processes of assessing risks and developing strategies to manage prioritized risks, (d) designing and implementing risk management strategies, and (e) continuing assessments to improve risk strategies, processes and measures; - 3.5.1.2 Oversees the implementation of the enterprise risk management plan through a Management Risk Oversight Committee.
+The ROC conducts regular discussions on the Corporation's prioritized and residual risk exposures based on regular risk management reports and assesses how the concerned units or offices are addressing and managing these risks; - 3.5.1.3 Oversees the performance of the Chief Risk Officer who is the ultimate champion of Enterprise Risk Management (ERM) and who has adequate authority, stature, resources and support to fulfill his responsibilities. - 3.5.1.4 Meet separately with the Chief Risk Officer to discuss any matters that the Committee or auditors believe should be discussed privately. - 3.5.1.5 Evaluates the risk management plan to ensure its continued relevance, comprehensiveness and effectiveness.
+The ROC revisits defined risk management strategies, looks for emerging or changing material exposures, and stays abreast of significant developments that seriously impact the likelihood of harm or loss; - 3.5.1.6 Advises the Board on its risk appetite levels and risk tolerance limits; - 3.5.1.7 Reviews at least annually the Corporation's risk appetite levels and risk tolerance limits based on changes and developments in the business, the regulatory framework, the external economic and business environment, and when major events occur that are considered to have major impacts on the Corporation; - 3.5.1.8 May engage a consultant for a more independent assessment of the risk management infrastructure and review different units' best practice. - 3.5.1.9 Assesses the probability of each identified risk becoming a reality and estimates its possible significant financial impact and likelihood of occurrence.
+Priority areas of concern are those risks that are the most likely to occur and to impact the performance and stability of the Corporation and its stakeholders; - 3.5.1.10 Provides oversight over Management's activities in managing credit, market, liquidity, operational, legal and other risk exposures of the

-- (h) Provides oversight over Management's activities in managing credit, market, liquidity, operational, legal and other risk exposures of the Corporation.
-This function includes regularly receiving information on risk exposures and risk management activities from Management; - (i) Reports to the Board on a regular basis, or as deemed necessary, the Company's material risk exposures, the actions taken to reduce the risks, and recommends further action or plans, as necessary; - (j) Performs other duties and responsibilities as the Committee may deem appropriate within the scope of its primary functions or as may be assigned by the Board; and - (k) All other duties and responsibilities as provided in the Board Risk Oversight Committee Charter. - 3.5.2 The Committee shall meet at least twice a year.
+- Corporation.
+This function includes regularly receiving information on risk exposures and risk management activities from Management; - 3.5.1.11 Reports to the Board on a regular basis, or as deemed necessary, the Corporation's material risk exposures, the actions taken to reduce the risks, and recommends further action or plans, as necessary; - 3.5.1.12 Performs other duties and responsibilities as the Committee may deem appropriate within the scope of its primary functions or as may be assigned by the Board; and - 3.5.1.13 All other duties and responsibilities as provided in the Risk Oversight Committee Charter. - 3.5.2 The Committee shall meet at least twice a year.

-3.6.
-The Related Party Transactions Committee
+3.6 The Related Party Transactions Committee